Handheld game console: Neo Geo Pocket Color

-The Neo Geo Pocket Color (or NGPC) was released in 1999 in Japan, and later that year in the United States and Europe.
+The Neo Geo Pocket Color (or NGPC) was released on March 19, 1999 in Japan, and later that year in the United States and Europe on August 6 and October 1, respectively.
 It was a 16-bit color handheld game console designed by SNK, the maker of the Neo Geo home console and arcade machine.
 It came after SNK's original Neo Geo Pocket monochrome handheld, which debuted in 1998 in Japan.

 In 2000, following SNK's purchase by Japanese Pachinko manufacturer Aruze, the Neo Geo Pocket Color was dropped from both the US and European markets, purportedly due to commercial failure.

 The system seemed well on its way to being a success in the U.S. It was more successful than any Game Boy competitor since Sega's Game Gear, but was hurt by several factors, such as SNK's infamous lack of communication with third-party developers, and anticipation of the Game Boy Advance.
 The decision to ship U.S. games in cardboard boxes in a cost-cutting move rather than hard plastic cases that Japanese and European releases were shipped in may have also hurt US sales.

 Wonderswan

 The WonderSwan was a handheld game console designed by Bandai.
-It was released on March 4, 1998, in Japan.
+It was released on March 4, 1999, in Japan.